How does the Academy know if children need extra help and what should parents do if they think their child may have special educational needs?

 Who can parents contact for further information?

 The first point of contact for a parent to discuss general concerns would be the child's Head of House.
-If a parent is unhappy then the SENCo, Miss A Bradley, or another member of the Senior Leadership Team would be available.
+If a parent is unhappy then the SENCo, Mr J White, or another member of the Senior Leadership Team would be available.

 If a parent is considering sending their child to the Academy they should contact Tollbar Academy and ask for admissions.